Director of Planning and Development Services

 The Ideal Candidate

-The ideal candidate will need to be creative and resourceful with proven experience in building and maintaining a broad spectrum of partnerships with the Town Manager, Town Council, department heads, and the community to ensure that a common vision is enacted and supported.
+The ideal candidate should be a forward-thinking leader with a genuine interest in community engagement.
+This individual must be politically astute with proven experience in building and maintaining a broad spectrum of partnerships both internally and with the community to ensure that a common vision is enacted and supported.

 How to Apply